 Beliefs and values never change; rules do.

-Should you need help finding boarding schools therapeutic or Christian boarding schools or troubled teen schools or troubled youth ranches, please let us know.
+Should you need help finding homes for troubled youth or troubled teen boarding schools or therapeutic boarding schools or ranches for teens, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 Establishing Rules for the Whole Family | Rescue Youth